 - Exams may be taken more than once, however, it is advisable to prepare thoroughly and do well the first time.
 You should familiarize yourself with the format of these exams early in your career.
 Commercial study guides are available to help you prepare for specific tests.
 In addition to these practice materials there are professional MCAT Preparation Courses.

 - The MCAT is required of all applicants to allopathic and osteopathic medical schools.
 It is given online on set dates.
 Registration deadlines are approximately one month before the exam, but you are advised to submit the materials well in advance.
 You can apply online at: www.aamc.org

 - The test covers physical sciences and biological sciences.

 - Scores range from 1 to 15 in each section verbal reasoning.

 - It is best to take the MCAT in the spring of the junior year.

 - You should have completed or be near to completing General Biology, Biology of Organisms, General and Organic Chemistry and Physics.

-- Have a good idea of the specific schools to which you will be applying, as you will be asked to designate these at the time of the exams.
+- You will be asked which schools you want scores sent to at the time of the exams.
 If you need to send scores to schools after your initial designation, see the registration materials (keep copies) for additional forms, procedures, and charges.

-- Consider taking the MCAT review course offered on campus.
-Contact the Health Professions Office for more details or visit
+- Consider taking an MCAT review course.
+Contact the Health Professions Office for more details.

 GRE (Graduate Record Exam)